bitonic-cjp/lightning-rfc/12-payment-protocol.md

   would be paying for the use of a WiFi hot-spot or paying for watching a streaming movie on a website.
-  As in the previous use case, it is possible with [BOLT #11](01-payment-encoding.md) to create a new invoice for every new payment, but it would be really inconvenient if there is no way to automate this.
+  As in the previous use case, it is possible with [BOLT #11](11-payment-encoding.md) to create a new invoice for every new payment, but it would be really inconvenient if there is no way to automate this.

 ## Overview
-To eliminate the limitations of BOLT11 in these use cases, this BOLT specifies a protocol where payee gives a URL to one or more potential payers.
+To eliminate the limitations of [BOLT #11](11-payment-encoding.md) in these use cases, this BOLT specifies a protocol where payee gives a URL to one or more potential payers.
 Payers can use the URL to open a communication channel to payee to request invoices.
 The same URL can be accessed multiple times and can be used by multiple payers for multiple payments.
 The URL will typically be short enough to fit in a QR code.

 In cases where anonymity of the payee has to be preserved, an URL scheme has to be used which protects this anonymity.
 An example of this would be an URL that